IDEAS home Printed from https://ideas.repec.org/a/wly/japmet/v30y2015i6p924-947.html

 Abstract

-We propose a novel identification-robust test for the null hypothesis that an estimated new-Keynesian model has a reduced form consistent with the unique stable solution against the alternative of sunspot-driven multiple equilibria.
+We propose a novel robust test to assess whether an estimated new-Keynesian model is consistent with a unique stable solution, as opposed to multiple equilibria.
 Our strategy is designed to handle identification failures as well as the misspecification of the relevant propagation mechanisms.
-We invert a likelihood ratio test for the cross-equation restrictions (CER) that the new Keynesian system places on its reduced form solution under determinacy.
-If the CER are not rejected, sunspot-driven expectations can be ruled out from the model equilibrium and we accept the structural model.
-Otherwise, we move to a second-step and invert an Anderson and Rubin-type test for the orthogonality restrictions (OR) implied by the system of Euler equations.
-The hypothesis of indeterminacy and the structural model are accepted if the OR are not rejected.
-We investigate the finite sample performance of the suggested identification-robust two-steps testing strategy by some Monte Carlo experiments and then apply it to a new-Keynesian AD/AS model estimated with actual U.S. data.
-In spite of some evidence of weak identification as for the ÒGreat ModerationÓ period, our results offer formal support to the hypothesis of a switch from indeterminacy to a scenario consistent with uniqueness occurred in the late 1970s.
-Our identification-robust full-information confidence set for the structural parameters computed on the ÒGreat ModerationÓ regime turn out to be more precise than the intervals previously reported in the literature through Òlimited informationÓ methods.
+We invert a likelihood ratio test for the cross-equation restrictions (CER) that the new-Keynesian system places on its reduced form solution under determinacy.
+If the CER are not rejected, we rule out the occurrence of sunspot-driven expectations from the model equilibrium and accept the structural model.
+Otherwise, we move to a second-step and invert, using the same grid considered in the first-step, an Anderson and Rubin-type test for the orthogonality restrictions (OR) implied by the system of Euler equations.
+We accept the hypothesis of indeterminacy if the OR are not rejected.
+We investigate the finite sample performance of the suggested two-steps testing strategy by some Monte Carlo experiments.
+Finally, we apply our robust test to a new-Keynesian AD/AS model estimated with actual U.S. post-WWII data.
+In spite of some evidence of weak identification as for the `Great Moderation' period, our results offer formal support to the hypothesis of a switch from indeterminacy to uniqueness occurred in the late 1970s.

 (This abstract was borrowed from another version of this item.)